CP2017s/cp2017s_practice/docs/exercise_5.md

 ### 2-1.
 Description

-- Create an advanced calculator with class `Unit_Advanced`, which inherits class `Unit`.
+- Create an advanced calculator with class `AdvancedUnit`, which inherits class `Unit`.

-- Class `Unit_Advanced` will now read 1 token for deciding instance to compare or calculate, 2 numbers, and operator/inequality sign.
+- Class `AdvancedUnit` will now read 1 token for deciding instance to compare or calculate, 2 numbers, and operator/inequality sign.

-- Class `Unit_Advanced` can compare two numbers based on inequality sign you entered, and save boolean value about inequality.
+- Class `AdvancedUnit` can compare two numbers based on inequality sign you entered, and save boolean value about inequality.

-- Class `Unit_Advanced` has additional member variable : `boolean isCmp, boolean cmp_result, String cmp`
+- Class `AdvancedUnit` has additional member variable : `boolean isCmp, boolean cmp_result, String cmp`

 - `boolean isCmp` shows whether this instance is about inequality or equation